Skip to main content Skip to footer

 Risk mitigation steps need to be practical.
 It won’t help your business if you can’t figure out how to actually mitigate the risks you’re facing.

-The following five steps will help you figure out a way forward through your risk mitigation process.
+The following five steps will help you determine a path forward in your risk mitigation process.
 Let’s break it down.

 1. Identify all possible risks

-Before developing any plan, you may want to identify any risk that could impact your project or wider business operations.
+Before developing any plan, you may want to identify risks that could affect your project or broader business operations.
 In this stage, it’s important to collaborate with a broad selection of stakeholders with different business perspectives to give yourself the best chance of identifying all possible risks.

 For projects, project documentation can act as a valuable source of information.
 Review similar projects for hints about potential risks you might encounter.